Journey Back – Student Life

-Grace will not allow fans from opponent schools or community members for general admission during the fall unless they appear on the pass list.
+Grace will not allow fans from opponent schools or community members for general admission unless they appear on the pass list.

-Grace has partnered with HomeTown Ticketing to provide electronic ticketing for the fall.
+Grace has partnered with HomeTown Ticketing to provide electronic ticketing.
 Grace College students and employees must register for an electronic ticket in advance of the game to ensure the 250 maximum capacity is followed.

 Families of Grace student-athletes will need to reserve their spot through the pass list, which will be maintained by each respective team.
 Those on a pass list must present a photo ID in order to gain admittance to games.

 No attendee will be permitted inside the facility without either an electronic ticket or appearing on the family pass list.